Improve your keywords for the Display Network

 Increase your cost-per-click (CPC) bids for those keywords with high click-through rates to help your ads show more often on pages that drive traffic to your website.
 See how to adjust your keyword bids.

 Use keyword insertion

-Now, let's say you're getting a ton of visitors to your website about your hand-made vases, and you'd like to focus your ads on people who are more likely to buy one of your pieces.
+Now, let's say that you're getting lots of visitors to your website about your hand-made vases, and you'd like to focus your ads on people who are more likely to buy one of your pieces.
 For example, for some keywords, you might see that people are clicking your ad but aren't buying your vases.
-You can refine your keyword lists to focus your ads on potential customers, keeping in mind that fewer clicks can mean a lower total cost.
+You can refine your keyword lists to focus your ads on potential customers, bearing in mind that fewer clicks can mean a lower total cost.

 Add more specific keywords